Learning the bulk and interfacial physics of liquid-liquid phase separation with neural density functionals

 For our \emph{symmetrical} model there can be no transition to complete wetting of the $\alpha\gamma$ interface by liquid $\beta$ for $T<T_{\rm CEP}$: the right-hand side of Eq.~\eqref{EQcosThetaBeta} can only vanish at $T_{\rm CEP}$.
 This implies partial wetting, i.e.\ a finite lens, rather than the intervention of a thick film of phase $\beta$, pertains for all $T< T_{\rm CEP}$---an observation pertinent for the general physics of wetting transitions at fluid-fluid interfaces.
 The latter topic continues to attract considerable attention, see e.g.\ \citet{parry2024}, \citet{indekeu2022}, and references therein.
 Remarks: i) the consequences for wetting imposed by symmetry of the interparticle potentials were already implicit in Sec.~8.3 of Ref.~\onlinecite{rowlinsonwidombook}, ii) breaking the symmetry can lead to first order \cite{telodagama1983two} or critical \cite{parry2024} wetting transitions below $T_{\rm CEP}$, and iii) determining accurately the behaviour of the surface tensions close to $T_{\rm CEP}$ is very difficult within the neural functional framework \cite{sammueller2024attraction}; similar considerations apply to direct simulation studies.

 In conclusion, we have investigated the bulk fluid phase behaviour and associated interfacial phenomena in a symmetrical LJ mixture with a specific choice of weakened cross attraction.
 Whilst imposing symmmetry serves conveniently to reduce the parameter space, the model already incorporates a wealth of physics that is challenging to describe within a machine learning context: important is the lack of \emph{a priori} symmetry breaking.
-We adapted previously developed local learning \cite{sammueller2023neural} by thermally training \cite{sammueller2024attraction} a single neural network to represent the pair of species-resolved one-body direct correlation functionals simultaneously.
+A single neural network was used to represent the pair of species-resolved one-body direct correlation functionals simultaneously.
 This strategy is consistent with the formal generation of $c_1^{(i)}(\rv;[\rho_1,\rho_2],T)$ via functional differentiation from a single, underlying, excess free energy functional.